CompetitionAdmin/2026-Coding-with-Arduino-Competition/readme.md

    3. Click New branch
       ![Create Branch](images/NewBranch.png)

-   4. Under 'Branch name", type the name of your branch using the <b>'SchoolName_TeamName'</b> format
+   4. Under 'Branch name", type the name of your branch using the <b>'SchoolName_TeamName'</b> format.
+Click the 'Create new branch' button.
       ![Name Branch](images/Step4.png)

    5. Click on your new branch